RUISA signal layer

 Doctrine intent

-Risk hotspots
+Attention hotspots

-Where command attention is needed now
+Where command attention may be needed

-Risk hotspot
+Attention hotspot

 Localized workload strain